 - being a key point of contact with external agencies, especially the local authority and its support services

 - liaising with potential next providers of education to ensure a pupil and their parents are informed about options and a smooth transition is planned

 - working with the headteacher and school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements

-- ensuring that the school keeps the records of all pupils with SEN up to date
+- ensuring that the school keeps the records of all pupils with SEND up to date